Things that move visibly in deep space

 From our vantage point, the size of the source and the lobes is very small.
 These pictures were made using numerous radio telescopes; only such equipment could resolve these small details.

 Accretion disks and gas jets are a common of occurrence in several rather different situations.
-Besides the big jets associated with distant black holes (where the disk is too small to be seen) and some neutron stars, they are often found about young stars nearby.
+Besides the big jets associated with distant black holes (where the disk is too small to be visible) and some neutron stars, young stars nearby us also sport small jets.

 A video of the central region: